Don’t risk your degree by cheating

 Don’t share your work with others

-Never share any part of your work – your notes, your references, or your completed assignment – with anyone.
+Never share any part of your work – your notes, your references, your completed assignment, or your revision materials – with anyone.
 Not your friends, other students, or companies.
-If you do, you’re potentially allowing someone else to cheat and you’re guilty of collusion.
+If you do, you’re potentially allowing someone else to cheat and you’re guilty of collusion or assisting another student to gain an unfair advantage.
 Both you and the person you’ve shared your work with will be committing academic misconduct.
 And you could still get into trouble even after you graduate.

 Don’t claim someone else’s work is yours